Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Reeb spaces and round fold maps

-\ \ \ $W_c$ is often homeomorphic to a polyhedron.
-For example, for a Morse function, the Reeb space is a graph and for a simple fold map, the Reeb space is homeomorphic to a polyhedron which is not so complex (see Proposition \ref{prop:1} later).
-For a special generic map, the Reeb space is homeomorphic to a smooth manifold (see section 2 of \cite{saeki 2}). \\
+$W_c$ is often homeomorphic to a polyhedron.
+For example, for a Morse function, the Reeb space is a graph and for a special generic map, the Reeb space is homeomorphic to a smooth manifold (see section 2 of \cite{saeki2}).